Ocwen Resources All Things Ocwen in One Post

 Our other Ocwen resources links include:

 Whistleblower Alert – Ocwen Lays Off 2,300.
-Our newest post examines the recently announced layoffs of 2,300 workers, most of them based in the United States.
+This post examines the recently announced layoffs of 2,300 workers, most of them based in the United States.

 If the company couldn’t keep up with the workload before, it will most certainly get worse as the cuts go even deeper.
 We hope that some of the 2,300 laid off Ocwen reps become whistleblowers.
 We need all the help we can get as we try to assist homeowners.